 3. Alumilite Amazing Clear Casting Resin

-This kit comes with mixing cups with handy spouts, stirring sticks, plastic spatulas for spreading, and enough formula to create one gallon of resin.
-This makes it a cost-effective option for classrooms, workshops, and other group uses—and if you want even more, you can purchase a kit for two gallons or two quarts.
+This kit comes with mixing cups with handy spouts, stirring sticks, plastic spatulas for spreading, and enough formula to create two quarts of resin.
+This makes it a cost-effective option for classrooms, workshops, and other group use—and if you want even more, you can purchase kits for one or two gallons.
 The low-odor formula is key for busy spaces, and beginners will find the 45-minute open time very useful.
 This kit also comes with a straightforward instruction manual.
 Unused formula can be stored for about a year under the right conditions.